angeloskath/simple-3dviz/README.md

 # You can easily extract the mesh vertices and faces
 vertices, faces = m.to_points_and_faces()

-# Preview the mesh in an OpenGL window if you installed wxpython with pip
+# Preview the mesh in an OpenGL window
 # Note that you can specify the size (size) and the background color
 # (background) of the rendered window as well as the position of the camera in
 # the scene (camera_position), its viewing direction (camera_target) and the 3d